So - maybe you've found yourself with some extra time on your hands and the itch to make few extra bucks on the side.

 This question of shining a light on our blind spots has always fascinated me.
 It’s something that we stumble on as individuals constantly, so of course it’s something we stumble on as a business or government agency.
 What we realized is that if we could help organizations gather ideas… they would start finding answers not just to the questions that they knew to ask - but to questions they’d never even thought of before.
 But it couldn’t just be a suggestion box - it needed features that would allow anyone to help select the best idea, improve it, and move it forward.

-19. Baby subscription box side hustle
+19. Baby products subscription box side hustle

-Charles Carette started Bambox, which started as a side hustle and sells baby subscription box and is now making $60,000 revenue/mo.
+Charles Carette started Bambox, which started as a side hustle and sells baby products subscription box and is now making $60,000 revenue/mo.

 In Bambox co-founding team, we are 3 french engineers, Timothée Jauffret (COO), Rémi Beaufils (CTO) and myself.